 |---|---|---|

-A current note: in 2025, Vodafone and Three merged to create VodafoneThree, now one of the largest operators in the country.
+A current note: in 2025, Vodafone and Three merged to create VodafoneThree, now one of the country's largest operators.
 For you, the traveler, this means the combined network offers even more coverage.
-Across the four major networks, indoor 4G coverage exceeds 99% of households, so in cities and towns, you'll have plenty of signal.
+Across all four major networks, 4G indoor coverage reaches the vast majority of homes and cities in the country, so you'll have plenty of signal in cities and towns.

-Where the signal falters is in very remote rural areas: the Scottish Highlands, parts of Wales, or the Lake District may have patchy coverage on any network.
+Where the signal falters is in very remote rural areas: the Scottish Highlands, parts of Wales, or the Lake District can have irregular coverage on any network.
 This is due to the terrain, not the type of card.
-To understand how your eSIM connects to these networks, it helps to know what roaming is and why you don't pay for it with PuraSim.
+To understand how your eSIM connects to these networks, it helps to know what data roaming is and why you don't pay for it with PuraSim.

 How many GB you need according to your trip

 This is the million-dollar question, and the answer depends on how you travel.
-A weekend getaway to London is not the same as two weeks touring Scotland and uploading videos to social media every day.
+A weekend getaway to London is not the same as two weeks traveling through Scotland and uploading videos to social media every day.
 Here's a realistic guide based on your profile.

 | Travel profile | Typical use | Recommended data |